University of Florida Bee College

-Bee College the most extensive educational honey bee event in the state of Florida.
+Bee College is the most extensive educational honey bee event in the state of Florida, and now Bee College has expanded to two more annual events!
 Everyone is welcome to attend Bee College: beekeepers, naturalists, farmers, gardeners, county agents, and anyone interested in honey bees!
 This two-day event offers lectures in the morning and hands-on workshops in the afternoon.
 There are llive honey bee colonies on site for open hive demonstrations and protective gear for everyone.
 This event won’t leave you hungry either, we serve morning and afternoon snacks, lunch both days, a full banquet dinner on Friday evening and an ice cream social following the Awards Ceremony.
 At the Awards Ceremony we announce students who have entered or advanced in the Master Beekeeper Program, Welsh Honey Judges, and the place winners and Best of Show in the UF Bee College Honey Show, as well as give out door prizes.
 Bee College is simply the best time you could have learning about honey bees!
 We hope that you and your family decide to join us for this fun-filled weekend.

 ALL ATTENDEES MUST REGISTER ONLINE for admission to the event.
 Payment will be accepted through credit card online and mail-in by check.
-Bee College will host registration through Eventbrite.
-Please visit the ticketing page - https://2014beecollege.eventbrite.com
+Walk-up registrations are discouraged and will incur an additional $20 fee.

 Admission and Scholarships

-Discounts are available for youth (<18), college students (with ID), county agents, Master Beekeeper Program Students, Fl.
-Master Gardeners and Fl.
-Master Naturalists.
-Discounts are also available for families (parents and dependent children) and kids under 5 are free.
-Please see registration page (on eventbrite.com for prices).
-NEW! discount price now applicable for Caribbean citizens and DPI employees.
+Discounts are available for youth (<18), college students (with ID), county agents, Master Beekeeper Program Students, Florida Master Gardeners and Florida Master Naturalists.
+Discounts are also available for families (parents and dependent children), and kids under 5 are free.
+Please see registration page on eventbrite.com for prices.
 Meals are included in the price.

 Bee Club Discount

-During Bee College there are 7-8 different classes that run over 6 periods during the day.
-This totals to over 50 courses that you could take over the college.
+During Bee College there are seven or eight different classes that run over six periods during the day.
+This totals over 50 courses that you could take at the college.

-Beginner topics: There is a beginner track, listed in gold on the schedule.
+Beginner Topics: There is a beginner track, listed in orange on the schedule.
 It is repeated both days, so that if you come only Friday or only Saturday you can attend these crucial courses.
 If you attend the whole event, then it gives you the opportunity to fulfill the beginner track over two days and still attend other interesting classes that may coincide with the track.